 Introduction

-This Firm is required to comply with the law governing the management and storage of personal data, which is outlined in the General Data Protection Regulation 2018 (GDPR) and the Data Protection Act 1998.
+This Firm is required to comply with the law governing the management and storage of personal data, which is outlined in the General Data Protection Regulation 2018 (GDPR) and the Data Protection Act 2018.

 For this reason, protection of personal data and respect for individual privacy is fundamental to the day-to-day operations of this Firm.

 Compliance with the GDPR is overseen by the UK data protection regulator which is the Information Commissioner’s Office (ICO).
-This is accountable to the ICO for its data protection compliance.
+This Firm is accountable to the ICO for its data protection compliance.

 Purpose